stephentwig/stephentwig/README.md

 ### Hi there 👋
 - How many times do you drink coffee? 😄

-- I am a full stack developer using LAMP (Linux, Apache, MySQL, PHP) stack + React.js.
+- I am a full stack engineer solving problems with LAMP (Linux, Apache, MySQL, PHP) stack + React.js.
 - Also a core-banking software (Temenos Transact/T24) technical consultant.

 <!--